 Remember that customer lifecycle marketing is an ongoing effort.
 It’s never linear, it’s cyclical.

 As users evolve from leads to paying customers, their needs change and their experience engaging with your brand undergoes a shift.
-If we do our jobs right as marketers, then we’re constantly trying to address those shifting needs.
+If we do our jobs right as marketers, then we’re constantly trying to address those shifting needs via customer lifecycle management.
 At the same time, we want to keep converting our app users into paying customers with each new feature.

-Every new feature or product is a chance to upsell and cross-sell to increase the Customer Lifetime Value of each user.
+Every new feature or product gives you a chance to upsell or cross-sell and thus increase the Customer Lifetime Value of each user.
 Every campaign is an opportunity to engage and retain users, bringing them closer to becoming brand advocates.

 The Art of Onboarding Mobile App Users